AndrewWPhillips/eggql/README.md

 A field can also be a function that *returns* one of the above types.
 Using a function as a GraphQL resolver allows it to take arguments.
 We shall see a resolver that takes two arguments in the example below.

-To use it you just need to call `eggql.MustRun()` passing an instance of the root query struct.
-(You can also create mutations - see the [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md).)  `MustRun()` returns an `http.Handler` which can be used like any other handler with the Go standard `net/http` package.
+To use it you just need to call `eggql.MustRun()` passing an instance of the root query type.
+(You can also create mutations - see the [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md) for an example.)  `MustRun()` returns an `http.Handler` which can be used like any other handler with the Go standard `net/http` package.
 In the example below we use a path of `/graphql` and port `8080`; so when you run it you can post queries to the local address `http://localhost:8080/graphql`.

-Note that the **Must** part of `MustRun()` indicates that no errors are returned - ie, instead it panics if anything goes wrong.
+Note that the **Must** part of `MustRun()` indicates that no errors are returned - ie, it panics if anything goes wrong.
 (You can instead get errors returned, as discussed below, which makes debugging easier.)
 Importantly, it will only panic on configuration problems (ie, bugs in your code :) which are detected at startup.
-So once the service is up and running all errors are diagnosed and returned as part of the query response (even panics in you resolver code).
+So once the service is up and running all errors are diagnosed and returned as part of the query response (even panics in your resolver functions).

 ### Example